CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 --------------

 To use VerifyIO, the Recorder library needs to be installed.
-See the `Recorder README`_ for full instructions on how to build and run Recorder.
+See the `Recorder README`_ for full instructions on how to build, run, and use Recorder.

 Build
 *****

-Clone Recorder, using the ``pilgrim`` branch:
+Clone the ``pilgrim`` (default) branch of Recorder:

 .. code-block:: Bash
     :caption: Clone

     $ git clone https://github.com/uiuc-hpc/Recorder.git

-Determine the install locations of the MPI-IO and HDF5 libraries being used by the application and pass those paths to Recorder at configure time.
+If applicable, determine the install locations of the MPI-IO and HDF5 libraries being used by the application and pass those paths to Recorder at configure time.

 .. code-block:: Bash
     :caption: Configure, Make, and Install